Georgia Frontiere: Los Angeles Rams

-Her inheritance came as a surprise to many fans (though not to close friends and family) who thought Steve Rosenbloom, the former owner's son from a previous marriage and the Rams' vice-president, would take a leadership role in the team's management.
-However, Frontiere couldn't navigate the conflicts between General Manager Don Klosterman and Steve Rosenbloom and fired Rosenbloom after four months.
+Her inheritance came as a surprise to many fans (though not to close friends and family) who thought Steve Rosenbloom, the former owner's son from a previous marriage and the Rams' vice president, would take a leadership role in the team's management.
+However, Frontiere could not settle conflicts that arose between Rosenbloom and general manager Don Klosterman, and she fired Rosenbloom after four months.

 During the 1970s, the Rams were a perennial contender, but a championship or a Super Bowl appearance eluded them.

-Yet, without Carroll, the team lacked organizational direction, which Frontiere sought to establish.
-During preseason, Frontiere drafted a position paper where she asserted her role as the team's boss.
+However, the team lacked organizational direction in the early stages of Frontiere's ownership.
+During the preseason, Frontiere drafted a position paper in which she asserted her role as the team's boss.
 Believing that a lack of direction was responsible for the Rams' inability to win a championship (despite fielding talented teams), she told Sports Illustrated, "Right now, we don't have much leadership.
 Oh, they played well—they're trying to earn their positions—and I'm not talking about the coaching.
 We have good coaching.
 I'm talking about the top.
 There are some things that have to be ironed out."